PIM vs MDM - A simple explanation

 When selling items on many fronts, keeping track of it all can be time-consuming, particularly if you have a wide product range.
 This is where PIM systems really excel.
 They give you a central product information set which you can send to each marketplace automatically.

 So Product Information Management and Master Data Management both have their uses in business, depending on the type of company and the circumstances they are in.
 The truth is, whilst there is some overlap between PIM and MDM, most companies would benefit from implementing both systems.
 They are certain to cut out mistakes and improve productivity.
 However, that obviously requires significant investment and time.

 What is certain, is that whether you're interested in PIM or MDM, take time to explore all the options available.
 There are so many software companies out there with different solutions.
-Both PIM and MDM is such an important investment for a company so it's vital you take the time to get it right.
+Both PIM and MDM are important investments for a company so it's vital you take the time to get them right.